 Some nuances in paediatrics:

->

-> - Ingestions in young children are accidental however in adolescents, they are often intentional
+- Ingestions in young children are accidental; however, they are often intentional in adolescents.

-> - Weight is an important component in risk assessment.
-In the words of Paracelsus, the dose makes the poison
+- Weight is an important component in risk assessment.
+In the words of Paracelsus, the dose makes the poison.

-> - One tablet can be harmful in paediatric patients (the aptly named ‘one pill kills’ will be discussed in a future post)
+- One tablet can be harmful in paediatric patients (the aptly named ‘one pill kills’ will be discussed in a future post)

-> - Young children will often tell their parents what they think they should say.
+- Young children will often tell their parents what they think they should say.
 So, an answer of ‘yes’ is by no means confirmation of ingestion.
-Conversely, an appropriate period of observation ensures that the assumption made is a safe one
+Conversely, an appropriate period of observation ensures that the assumption made is a safe one.

->

-> A few years ago, when working as a Toxicology Registrar, I reflected on a few nervous referrals I received (we were all junior once!) and constructed the mnemonic DR TOXIC (in the spirit of ISBAR) as a way of guiding junior doctors in making Toxicology referrals.
+A few years ago, when working as a Toxicology Registrar, I reflected on a few nervous referrals I received (we were all junior once!) and constructed the mnemonic DR TOXIC (in the spirit of ISBAR) as a way of guiding junior doctors in making Toxicology referrals.

->

-> This refers to the patient’s name, age, gender and hospital identification or record number.
-The first and last ones are important because toxicologists often follow-up calls and it helps to have one or ideally, both.
+This refers to the patient’s name, age, gender and hospital identification or record number.
+The first and last ones are important because toxicologists often follow-up calls, and it helps to have one or, ideally, both.
 Don’t forget weight!

->

-> This refers to the patient’s relevant medical (e.g. cardiac disease in someone who has taken a potentially cardiotoxic drug) and psychiatric history (previous overdoses, history of other self-harm)
+This refers to the patient’s relevant medical (e.g. cardiac disease in someone who has taken a potentially cardiotoxic drug) and psychiatric history (previous overdoses, history of other self-harm)

 This refers to the time of ingestion, type of drug/s ingested, and the amounts.
 These can be hard to establish for various reasons.
 Sometimes, you don’t get a name or number from the patient, a relative or the ambulance paramedic and other times, you have to assume a maximum amount of drug/s ingested from empty packets.
 Consider access to other people’s medications.